uccollab/AnnoMI/README.md

 This version contains:

-* Metadata of each transcript & utterance, e.g. the demonstrated MI quality and the URL of the original video
+* Metadata of each transcript & utterance, e.g. the demonstrated MI quality and the URL of the original video.
-* Each utterance
+* Each utterance.
 * The annotation on each utterance: **(Main) Therapist Behaviour** for each therapist utterance and **Client Talk Type** for each client utterance.

 ## Dataset Format